 \section{Abstract}

 Various gradient compression schemes have been proposed to mitigate the communication cost in distributed training of large scale machine learning models.
 Sign-based methods, such as signSGD \citep{BWAA}, have recently been gaining popularity because of their simple compression rule and connection to adaptive gradient methods, like ADAM.
-In this paper, we analyze sign-based methods for non-convex optimization in three key settings: (i) standard single node, (ii) parallel with shared data and (iii) distributed with partitioned data.
+In this paper, we analyze sign-based methods for non-convex optimization in two key settings: (i) the standard single-node setting, and (ii) the parallel shared-data or distributed homogeneous setting.
 For single machine case, we generalize the previous analysis of signSGD relying on intuitive bounds on success probabilities and allowing even biased estimators.
 Furthermore, we extend the analysis to parallel setting within a parameter server framework, where exponentially fast noise reduction is guaranteed with respect to number of nodes, maintaining $1$-bit compression in both directions and using small mini-batch sizes.
-Next, we identify a fundamental issue with signSGD to converge in distributed environment.
-To resolve this issue, we propose a new sign-based method, {\em Stochastic Sign Descent with Momentum (SSDM)}, which converges under standard bounded variance assumption with the optimal asymptotic rate.
+Next, we establish a fundamental limitation of sign-based algorithms under heterogeneous local objectives.
+In the homogeneous setting, we introduce a new sign-based method, {\em Stochastic Sign Descent with Momentum (SSDM)}, and show that, under the standard bounded-variance assumption, it achieves the optimal asymptotic convergence rate in the standard Euclidean norm of the gradient \footnote{Post-publication correction: The original statement of Theorem~\ref{thm:ssdm} allowed fully heterogeneous local objectives, while its proof implicitly required every worker's stochastic gradient to be unbiased for the same global objective.
+The corrected result here is therefore restricted to the shared-data or homogeneous setting.}.
 We validate several aspects of our theoretical findings with numerical experiments.